webman Session Management

 'handler' => FileSessionHandler::class,

-// When handler is FileSessionHandler::class, the value is file,
+// When handler is FileSessionHandler::class, value is 'file',

-// When handler is RedisSessionHandler::class, the value is redis
+// When handler is RedisSessionHandler::class, value is 'redis'

-// When handler is RedisClusterSessionHandler::class, the value is redis_cluster which means redis cluster
+// When handler is RedisClusterSessionHandler::class, value is 'redis_cluster' (Redis cluster)

 'type' => 'file',